dasileker/restaurant-page/README.md

   - To Make the website fully working make sure to install the webpack and run the folowing command if yoy don't have it.

-  - npm install webpack -g "to make the installation global".

-  - npm install webpack-cli --save-dev.
-  - add this comand if you want to work with the webpack server " npm install --save-dev webpack-dev-server.

-  - voila Now youcan view the page in your localhost ENV.

   ## Author